ETS-ReactNative5/455-project/README.md

 Due to architecturally dominated initial work and dependency version hell, this is all that I have to show at this time.

-I have been inches away from freedom 4 times in the past 16 hours of work, and as soon as I pierce the veil and can place a GraphQL operation I will be able to port the view in.
+I have been inches away from freedom 4 times in the past 16 hours of work, and as soon as I pierce the veil and can place a GraphQL operation I will be able to port the rest of the SwiftUI views and functionality very easily.

+The nature of my 'GraphQL as model' MVVM-modified architecture determines this imperative situation where the successful inclusion of a GraphQL client is of utmost imperative to this app.
+I was perhaps naive in assuming for a simple library inclusions...
+(I have worked with GraphQL for 18 months, deployed to a blazingly new framework (SwiftUI), and have been exposed to GraphQL's large React Native support through out that time).